pulc/pulc.github.io/aboutme.md

 I like drawing and painting.
 There will be a section with my work on the website.
 In the meantime, you can check my [Deviantart](https://www.deviantart.com/pavelulc/gallery).
 Currently I dedicated myself to urban sketching.

 We all love taking pictures.
 I am also a wannabe photographer.
-Let me share my [public album](https://goo.gl/photos/ts7oYheLEbxC66Za9).
-Currently I dedicated myself to urban sketching. from my solo travel to Iran.
+Let me share my [public album](https://goo.gl/photos/ts7oYheLEbxC66Za9) from my solo travel to Iran.

 ##  Literature

 Unfortunately, I haven't read much recently.
 You can check my book [database](https://www.databazeknih.cz/uzivatele/pavel-ulc-10432). (sorry, in Czech only, again)
+Used to read phantasy as a teenager a lot, proceeded to non-fiction lately.

 ##  Games